dotnet/runtime/docs/design/mono/mobile-runtimeconfig-json.md

 monovm_runtimeconfig_initialize (MonovmRuntimeConfigArguments *args, MonovmRuntimeConfigArgumentsCleanup cleanup_fn, void* user_data);
 ```

-This declaration should live in the unstable header. `monovm_runtimeconfig_initialize` should be called after `monovm_initialize` but before starting the runtime.
+This declaration should live in the unstable header. `monovm_runtimeconfig_initialize` should be called before `monovm_initialize`.

 #### Example of the usage of `monovm_runtimeconfig_initialize`